wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

     *   (e) persons engaged in particular work or activities to hold, or employ people holding, certificates of competence or registration:

+    *   (ea) the competency requirements to be met by site health and safety representatives and industry health and safety representatives:

     *   (f) the issue, renewal, cancellation, and suspension of certificates of competence, and the examination of applicants for certificates of competence:

+    *   (fa) the prescribing by WorkSafe, by notice in the _Gazette_, of---

+        *   (i) requirements to be met for the granting of certificates of competence:

+        *   (ii) other competency requirements for mine workers, site senior executives, site health and safety representatives, and industry health and safety representatives:

     *   (g) the recognition and withdrawal of recognition of organisations issuing certificates empowering other organisations, and individuals, to undertake functions and tasks: